ianmackenzie/elm-3d-scene/README.md

 - Funky material types like water and ceramics (https://github.com/ianmackenzie/elm-3d-scene/issues/5)

-For now, though, the internals are changing rapidly enough that coordination/collaboration on these kinds of issues would be difficult.
+For now, though, the internals are changing rapidly enough that coordination/collaboration on these kinds of issues would be tricky.

 ## Climate action